Lung Cancer Cough: Symptoms and Diagnosis

 Get a second opinion if your doctor can’t get to the bottom of your cough.

-While many doctors can diagnose lung cancer, you may need special help from a pulmonologist.
-Those are doctors trained to treat lung diseases, including lung cancer.
+While many doctors can diagnose lung cancer, you may need special help from a pulmonologist or pulmonary oncologist.
+Those are doctors trained to diagnose and treat lung diseases, including lung cancer.